StevenTammen/bibledocs.org/content/discussion/ichthys/longer-topical-studies/satanic-rebellion-series/part-5-judgment-restoration-and-replacement/_index.md

 #### Summary points {#the-complete-household-of-god-the-mystery-of-christ-src-ichthys-summary-points}

-##### The twofold mystery of the nature of Christ's first advent, and gentile salvation {#the-complete-household-of-god-the-mystery-of-christ-src-ichthys-the-twofold-mystery-of-the-nature-of-christ-s-first-advent-and-gentile-salvation}
+##### The twofold mystery of the nature of Christ's first advent, and gentile salvation {#the-complete-household-of-god-the-mystery-of-christ-src-ichthys-the-twofold-mystery-of-the-nature-of-christs-first-advent-and-gentile-salvation}

 {{< properties